County Clare

-County Clare (Contae an Chláir) is a county in the province of Munster in the Southern part of Ireland, bordered on the west by the Atlantic Ocean.
+County Clare (/ˈklɛər/ CLAIR, Contae an Chláir) is a county in the province of Munster in the Southern part of Ireland, bordered on the west by the Atlantic Ocean.
 Clare County Council is the local authority.
 The county had a population of 127,938 at the 2022 census.
 The county seat and largest settlement is Ennis.

 Etymology

 There are two main hypotheses for the origins of the county name "Clare".
-One is that the name is derived from Thomas de Clare an Anglo-Norman peer and soldier from the de Clare family, who was deeply embroiled in local politics and fighting in the 1270s and 1280 and had acquired land in Kilkenny and Thomond that included the Castle of Clare.
+One is that the name is derived from Thomas de Clare, an Anglo-Norman peer and soldier from the de Clare family, who was deeply embroiled in local politics and fighting in the 1270s and 1280 and had acquired land in Kilkenny and Thomond that included the Castle of Clare.
 In 1590 County Clare was named after the castle, which is in a strategic location.
 An alternative hypothesis is that the county name Clare comes from the settlement of Clare (now Clarecastle), whose Irish name Clár (plank bridge) refers to a crossing over the River Fergus.